tasitlabs/tasit-sdk/README.md

 As such, this SDK supports both.
 The approach with the light node is much like Status' current approach, except in each individual app instead of one main wallet/messaging app.
 If [Nimbus](https://blog.status.im/introducing-nimbus-3360367bb311) gets a lot of traction down the road, we'll happily support that as well.

-#### Onboarding

-This SDK takes an opinionated approach to onboarding (although since it's a modular repo, you still retain the ability to use other subpackages and not the onboarding-related ones if you prefer).
-The SDK supports read-only mode, meta-transactions, smart-contract-based accounts, and connecting with your mobile Ethereum wallet.

-##### Read-only for as long as possible

-A native mobile dapp should be read-only for as long as possible.
-The user shouldn't know there's a blockchain involved or see anything about an account, and an Ethereum account shouldn't even be created until it becomes necessary.
-Why go through an onboarding flow at all right away?

-##### For users new to Ethereum with no funds

-**Subsidize any costs at first and give them a smart-contract-based account so that the UX around securing keys and recovering funds is simpler.**
-Using [meta-transactions](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) or [UniversalLoginSDK (ERC 1077 and 1078)](https://universallogin.io/) or [GnosisSafe](https://safe.gnosis.io/) or an [Aragon personal DAO](http://blog.aragon.one/enter-the-world-of-personal-daos)

-The approach with meta-transactions (and universal login) is that the user's account is only used to sign messages, and then as a developer you can use your preferred centralized or decentralized solution to relay that as an Ethereum tx and pay and/or be rewarded as each solution sees fit.

-##### For users that do have funds

-Connects with your preferred mobile Ethereum wallet.
-Using ERC20+721 approvals or [WalletConnect](https://walletconnect.org/)

-Users can continue to keep their funds in a proper wallet with better security guarantees if they do already have ETH, tokens, etc. and use them with this dapp.

-A user flow where a dapp's ephemeral account requests an approval for X ERC20 tokens of type A or one ERC721 token of type B is supported in the SDK.

-Through compatibility with WalletConnect, any standalone dapp can be authorized to take actions in a way that has only been possible in wallet apps to date.
-The wallet might be the [Gnosis Safe personal edition](https://blog.gnosis.pm/announcing-the-gnosis-safe-beta-personal-edition-19a69a4453e8), the [Balance wallet](https://twitter.com/ricburton/status/1038772498756714496), Status, Coinbase Wallet, Argent, BRD, etc.

-##### Wrapping up onboarding

-_This means a flow that users will be used to which decreases the friction for onboarding people who have used other Ethereum dapps._

-Have a strong opinion on which onboarding flow we should prioritize the most?
-Please [reach out](#contact-us)!

-#### Reading and writing data and reacting to events

-The Tasit SDK provides JavaScript middleware for reading from and writing to smart contracts (and listening to events) through an expressive API.
-This middleware wraps the core ethers.js contract API for making JSON-RPC requests.

-This library is written in such a way that the developer using the SDK can just thinking about writing data and listening for more data.
-The fact that there's a blockchain powering this is an implementation detail that is abstracted away.

-[Here is a lot more info](/packages/tasit-act/README.md) about how this works.

-_This makes the experience for new developers working on a mobile app with the Tasit SDK simpler, which means more mobile dapps for end users._

 #### Apps generated with the Tasit SDK are customizable

 The Decentraland and CryptoKitties apps generated using `tasit init --nft` ship with styled-but-customizable React Native components for using each feature of the dapp, leveraging the js middleware.

 _This also makes the experience for new developers working on a mobile app with the Tasit SDK simpler, which also means more mobile dapps for end users._

-#### Advanced support for popular ERC standards

-Classes of smart contracts we support include [NFTs](http://erc721.org/), [TCRs](https://medium.com/@simondlr/city-walls-bo-taoshi-exploring-the-power-of-token-curated-registries-588f208c17d5), [DAOs](https://blog.aragon.org/bringing-daos-back-aragon-monthly-92756cb65639/), and two-sided marketplaces (like Gitcoin, CryptoCribs, Ethlance, etc.).
-There’s an ERC-standard-specific JavaScript API wrapping the lower-level Tasit SDK API for reading and writing and listening for data so that the function-names in the Tasit SDK are tailored to that type of dapp.
-As long as we’ve built the tooling to interact with that class of dapp at least once before, the Tasit SDK can “automagically” support any new dapp of that type.

-_This means there’s a network effect for the Tasit SDK, so once we have a few apps using it, it will be much faster to make new apps with it._

 #### Tool for finding address of a popular smart contract